Chris Chandler (American football): 2002–2004

 In 2002, Chandler was picked up by the Chicago Bears, and spent two seasons there before being released.

-Chandler then agreed to a three-year $2.6 million contract to rejoin the Rams, who had moved to St. Louis, to serve as a backup and mentor to Marc Bulger, who had recently displaced Kurt Warner as the starting quarterback.
+Chandler then agreed to a three-year $2.6 million contract to rejoin the Rams, to serve as a backup and mentor to Marc Bulger, who had recently displaced Kurt Warner as the starting quarterback.
 In Chandler's first start as a Ram in 2004, he threw six interceptions, a team record.
 The following week, his poor play led to head coach Mike Martz saying, "It is tragic that, that position [when played by Chandler] holds this team hostage."

 As a result, Chandler was the first Ram to be released in the off-season, saving St. Louis $665,000 in cap space.